The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

-The 2017 and 2018 HD142527 datasets are substantially more difficult detections than the 2013-2015 epochs, as the predicted separation of HD142527~B is much tighter (0$\farcs$05, $\sim$6pix) and the conditions generally poorer.
+The 2017 and 2018 HD~142527 datasets are substantially more difficult detections than the 2013--2015 epochs, as the predicted separation of HD~142527~B is much tighter (0$\farcs$05, $\sim$6pix).
 We attempted both continuum-optimized and H$\alpha$ companion-optimized reductions of these datasets.
 The companion is recovered in 2018 H$\alpha$ data at an SNR of 3.9 in the direct H$\alpha$ optimized reduction, but is not recovered in 2017 under either optimization method.
-The reason for this is readily visible in the contrast curves of Figure \ref{fig:detectctrst}, which reveal that even the most highly optimized \texttt{pyKLIP} reduction of the 2017 dataset boasts nearly an order of magnitude poorer contrast at the location of the companion than the next lowest quality dataset.
+The reason for this is readily visible in the contrast curves of Figure \ref{fig:detectctrst}, which reveal that even the most highly optimized \texttt{pyKLIP} reduction of the 2017 dataset boasts nearly an order-of-magnitude poorer contrast at the location of the companion than the next-lowest-quality dataset.
+This is likely a result of both the extremely tight separation of the companion at this epoch and the small amount of on-sky rotation obtained (16.1$^{\circ}$).
 More detail on the nature of the 2018 recovery is provided in \citet{Balmer2022}.

-The source of the $\sim$ 140au \citep{Avenhaus2014} gap in HD142527 has been debated, in particular whether the binary companion HD~142527~B can be solely responsible for carving the wide central cavity \citep{Fukagawa2006, Biller:2012, Casassus2015, Price2018}.
+The source of the $\sim$ 140au \citep{Avenhaus2014} gap in HD~142527 has been debated, in particular whether the binary companion HD~142527~B can be solely responsible for carving the wide central cavity \citep{Fukagawa2006, Biller:2012, Casassus2015, Price2018}.
 In 2014 and 2015, we conducted deep imaging of the system to search for outer companions in the wide disk gap, allowing the detector to saturate out to near or beyond the companion's location.
 No additional candidates were found in either epoch.

-\subsubsection{PDS 70}
+\subsubsection{PDS~70}